 Background and History

 Some coins are directly related to important events in American history.
 A prime example could be the 1943 Steel Cent, introduced after copper had become scarce, a direct result of the involvement of the United States in World War II.
-Another important example is the 1964 Kennedy Half Dollar, first year of issue for this design, which replaced the Franklin Half Dollar which had been in production since 1948.
+Another important example is the 1964 Kennedy Half Dollar (Buy on eBay), first year of issue for this design, which replaced the Franklin Half Dollar which had been in production since 1948.
 The historical event which led to the introduction of this design, as most coin collectors will know, was the assassination of President John F. Kennedy on November 22, 1963.

 Soon after the assassination, it was decided that the former President would be commemorated on the circulating half dollar coin.
 The first choice appeared to have been the quarter dollar, which had been circulating with a design of George Washington, since 1932.
 However, Jacqueline Kennedy, the wife of the late President Kennedy, requested that the image of George Washington should not be replaced with the image of her late husband.
 In accordance with her wishes, the half dollar was selected as the denomination.